detectRecog/CCPD/README.md

 # CCPD: Chinese City Parking Dataset

+Attention: there are some errors in dataloader and this is why training goes wrong.
+These two days I will correct these errors and uploaded a refined dataset && a test code && a well trained rpnet model.

 This repository is designed to provide an open-source dataset for license plate detection and recognition, described in _《Towards End-to-End License Plate Detection and Recognition: A Large Dataset and Baseline》_.